Each year, cars across the U.S. suffer flooding damage ranging from mild to severe. Some of these autos inevitably end

 “If a dealer fraudulently tries to sell you a flood-damaged car, they’re breaking the law.
 Report them,” says Money Talks News founder Stacy Johnson.

-If you suspect a dealer is knowingly selling a storm-damaged car or a salvaged vehicle as a good-condition used car, contact your auto insurance company, or local law enforcement agency.
-Or, call the NICB at 800-TEL-NICB (800-835-6422).
+If you suspect a dealer is knowingly selling a storm-damaged car or a salvaged vehicle as a good-condition used car, contact your auto insurance company or local law enforcement agency.
+Or, call the National Insurance Crime Bureau (NICB).
 You’ll help someone else avoid a rip-off.

 Do you have more tips for avoiding purchasing a water-damaged clunker?
 Share them below or on our Facebook page.